spotlightpa/poor-richard/content/news/2022-09-14-SPLEMPLOYMENT14.md

 slug = "pennsylvania-medical-marijuana-job-fired"
 suppress-date = false
-title = "Pa. law protects workers who are approved for medical marijuana — but once they use it, it’s a different story." topics = ["Health", "Medical Marijuana"]
+title = "Pa. law protects workers who are approved for medical marijuana — but once they use it, it’s a different story." title-tag = "Workers with medical marijuana cards in PA face firing" topics = ["Health", "Medical Marijuana"]
 +++